The Uncomfortable Truth About Estate Agency in 2026

 This creates a brutal dynamic: if your response time is measured in hours, you are losing to agencies whose response time is measured in seconds.
 And you are paying the same Rightmove fees for the privilege of generating leads you cannot convert.

 The volume compounds the problem.
 A busy lettings desk might receive 40-50 enquiries a day.
-Each one needs to be read, cross-referenced with the diary, and responded to individually.
+Each one needs a timely, accurate response.
 At 10-15 minutes per enquiry, that is your negotiator's entire day gone before they have conducted a single viewing.

 The Specific Problems AI Solves